The Scaring Table

 5th January at 10AMWinter Whitehurstdeleted “badge name” to “sub-section name”

-A "good" new is that even had we chosen the workaround to hide the border of the last row, we will still come into this problem and even the same workaround.
+A "good" news is that even had we chosen the workaround to hide the border of the last row, we will still come into this problem and even the same workaround.

 That's why I hate workarounds, it always brings more workarounds.